BarelyMiSSeD/minqlx-plugins/linux_tools/README.md

+# Download Files
-I put these files together to allow server admins to update their maps on their server by just running these bash shell scripts.<br>
+I put the download files together to allow server admins to update their maps on their server by just running these bash shell scripts.<br>
 *** Make sure to set execute permissions on these .sh files ***<br>

 Here is how I use them:<br>